sk364/new-papers/README.md

 # New Papers
-A recommendation and categorization application to categorize and suggest related research papers, given an abstract.
+A recommendation application to suggest related research papers, given an abstract.

 ![screenshot](./assets/screenshot.png?raw=true "Screenshot")